isolated-tech/vault/Mobile-Friendly Code with ESLint and Prettier.md

 npx prettier --write .
 ```

+Or adjust your IDE and/or CI settings to automatically apply these changes.

-Enjoy reading code on your phone.
+Enjoy reading code on your phone!